lebnxyz/lebmap/README.md

 ## How to use
 The default tab, *Questions*, contains a list of everything that was asked on the survey.
-If you click on any one question, you'll be provided with a list of the different words or situations that were asked about as a part of that question, if any; clicking on one of these will finally show you a list of specific options for the realization of those words or situations.
+If you click on any one question, you'll be provided with a list of the different words or situations that were asked about as a part of that question, if any; clicking on one of these will then show you a list of specific options for the realization of those words or situations.
 This will activate the chart at the top to show how many people answered one way or another.
 Clicking on one of these specific options will highlight pins on the map.